shom-fr/xoa/README.rst

 Sources and help
 -----------------

-Source are available on the xoa github page: https://github.com/VACUMM/xoa.
+Sources are available on the xoa github page: https://github.com/VACUMM/xoa.
 Here you can also
 participate to `discussions <https://github.com/VACUMM/xoa/discussions>`_